infracost/actions/examples/multi-project/README.md

 # Multi-project

-These examples shows how to run Infracost actions against a multi-project setup using either an [Infracost config file](https://www.infracost.io/docs/multi_project/config_file) or a GitHub Actions build matrix.
+These examples show how to run Infracost actions against a multi-project setup using either an [Infracost config file](https://www.infracost.io/docs/multi_project/config_file) or a GitHub Actions build matrix.

 ## Using an Infracost config file